hdShang/arxiv-daily/docs/cs-CL/2025-05-29/papers/250523911v1-one-task-vector-is-not-enough-a-large-scale-study-for-in-context-lea.md

 ---
 layout: default
-title: One Task Vector is not Enough: A Large-Scale Study for In-Context Learning
+title: "One Task Vector is not Enough: A Large-Scale Study for In-Context Learning"
 ---

 # One Task Vector is not Enough: A Large-Scale Study for In-Context Learning